Nootropics Expert

 Huperzine-A vs. Huperzia serrata: What’s the Difference?

-Note that Huperzine-A and Huperzine serrata are NOT the same supplement.
+Note that Huperzine-A and Huperzia serrata are NOT the same supplement.

 Some nootropic supplement stacks substitute genuine Huperzine-A with Huperzia serrata.
-All the research we’ve seen uses Huperzine-A in their trials.
+All the research I’ve seen uses Huperzine-A in their clinical trials.
 Not Huperzia serrata.

-Look for nootropics stacks with genuine Huperzine-A on the label.
-Or sold as a stand-alone supplement.
-And avoid stacks or supplements called Huperzine serrata.
+Look for a supplement with genuine Huperzine-A on the label.
+And avoid stacks or supplements that use Huperzine serrata.

 How does Huperzine-A Work in the Brain?